Xilinx/mlir-aie/docs/Building.md

 cmake 3.20.6
 ninja 1.8.2
 Xilinx Vitis 2022.2
+python 3.8.x and pip
-sudo pip3 install psutil rich pybind11 numpy clang/llvm 14+ from source https://github.com/llvm/llvm-project
+pip3 install psutil rich pybind11 numpy
+clang/llvm 14+ from source https://github.com/llvm/llvm-project
 Xilinx cmakeModules from https://github.com/Xilinx/cmakeModules
 ```

+Xilinx Vitis can be downloaded and installed from the [Xilinx Downloads](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html) site.

 The python packages prerequisites can be satisfied by sourcing the setup_python_packages.sh script.
 See step 2. of the build instructions.
+This script requires `virtualenv`.

+clang/llvm 14+ are recommended to be built with the provided scripts.
+See step 3. of the build instructions.

 In addition, the following optional packages may be useful:
 ```